 The curriculum combines advanced coursework with practical experiences to equip students with the knowledge and skills needed to excel in the field.

-Students explore a range of topics related to construction engineering and management, including project planning, cost estimation, law and contracts, sustainable practices, risk assessment, and advanced materials.
+Students explore a range of topics related to engineering and management, including project planning, cost estimation, law and contracts, sustainable practices, risk assessment, and advanced materials.
 The curriculum also emphasizes the application of engineering principles to address complex challenges.

 University of Washington-Seattle Campus